ErenAri/lexMind/README.md

 - "What should I do if there's a data breach?"
 - "Explain our privacy policy in simple terms"
 - "What documents do I need for SOX compliance?"

+### Agent & Dashboard Demo Flow (2–3 min)
+1. Open `/agent`, run query: "List top compliance risks from our documents", optionally enable Slack notify.
+2. Click "Seed demo data" if needed, then run again; inspect steps and sources.
+3. On Dashboard, click "Analyze all", then "Refresh"; charts should populate.

 ## 🔧 Configuration